 Massage in all its varied styles is the world’s most commonly sought after complementary therapy.
 It is regularly used to relieve stress and muscular aches and pains.
 In fact, it can be used to treat many aspects of the human condition extending to the physical, emotional, mental and spiritual dimensions.

-Oncology massage is a specialised area of massage practice that specifically caters to the needs of those living with cancer, those who are newly diagnosed and those with a history of the disease.
+Oncology massage is a specialised area that caters to the needs of those living with cancer, those who are newly diagnosed and those with a history of the disease.
 Oncology massage therapists are trained to understand the side effects of cancer treatments and identify any medical reasons a patient should not undertake a particular treatment.
 They are trained to observe strict precautions in relation to pressure, speed, duration and areas treated to ensure both your safety and the best outcome from each treatment.

 For cancer patients, traditional deep tissue or any kind of massage involving heavy pressure may not be appropriate.
 If you have increased skin or muscle sensitivity, are at risk of secondary lymphoedema or are in frail health because of your illness and/or treatment, conventional massage treatments may be inadvisable.
-In place of heavy pressure, oncology massage uses gentle fascial mobilisation, which softens the muscle tissues, relieving aches and pains .
+In place of heavy pressure, oncology massage uses gentle fascial mobilisation, which softens the muscle tissues, relieving aches and pains.
 Research shows that this softer technique often yields results that are as good as conventional massage approaches for the relief of aches and pains, with the added benefit of being gentle on your body so you can better cope with your condition and treatment.

 Before beginning your treatment, your therapist will gauge your comfort level, both in terms of what physical positions are comfortable and how comfortable you are undressing.
 Some people prefer to disrobe and lie on the massage table beneath a towel for a skin contact massage.
 Others prefer to remain partially or fully clothed, with pressure being applied through the clothing.
 You may choose to lie down on the massage table or use a reclining chair or even a normal chair with a pillow for some support.
 The session’s aim is always comfort, relief and relaxation, so your therapist will work within your own personal limitations and preferences to ensure your wellbeing and the best outcome for the session.